jcorbin/pchepa/build_guide.md

 Mount the grill/fan/cover with 4 M3x35 bolts.
 The fan's wire should pass through the back hemi-octagonal cover port.

-NOTE: you can manage most of the fan's wire length by orienting the fan to wrap its wire around itself;
+**NOTE** you can manage most of the fan's wire length by orienting the fan to wrap its wire around itself;
 i.e. place the corner where the fan wire exits farthest away from the cover/grill center.

 The Y-splitter cable and fan lead can then connect below the cover plate ( what will eventually be interstitial space between both filter cylinders ).

-NOTE: if you have a small zip tie on hand, add one to secure the JST power leads to the Y-splitter cable close to the PWM controller;
+**NOTE** if you have a small zip tie on hand, add one to secure the JST power leads to the Y-splitter cable close to the PWM controller;
 this can help relieve any strain that may otherwise rip a wire off the PWM pcb.

 ### 3. Print Base A

 Print the A side of whichever base variant you want ( use the thicker "with battery tunnel" one for a portable filter ).
 Also print the corresponding channel plug part.
+Also print 2-4 joiner clips along with each base plate ( 2 for the stationary base, 4 for the battery variant ).

-NOTE: if you want the QR code to read, you'll need to do a multi-color print; the easiest way to do this is to import both the `base` STL and corresponding `base_label` STL as simultaneous parts of one assembly.
+**NOTE** if you want the QR code to read, you'll need to do a multi-color print; the easiest way to do this is to import both the `base` STL and corresponding `base_label` STL as simultaneous parts of one assembly.

 Prepare the USB-C PD trigger by soldering on a pair of JST header wires of the **opposite gender** as used for the PWM pcb in step 2.

+Remove support material:
+- as with the cover plate above, each clip socket has a tiny support fin
+- the battery bank version has a support framework inside its tunnel; a spudger slid down its interior gap should be able to pop most if out whole

 Install the pd trigger into the base port cavity.
 Use a small spudger or other non-metal poke/pry tool to press the module forward once it has bottomed out inside the channel.